ttauruss/AIND-Isolation/heuristic_analysis.md

 The first heuristic I tried is just an optimization on the improved heuristic.
 I noticed the redundant call to `get_legal_move` function which can be done only once in heuristic function to speed up the search and increase the depth.
 The results show no improvement.

+The second try was to do the opposite of what the improved heuristic does - prefer boards with minimum moves for the agent.
+It wasn't much different from the improved heuristic.

 Opponent | ID_Improved | Improved_Optimized | Opposite
 ------- | ---------- | --------- | -----------
 Total | 75.71%   | 75.36% | 71.21%